pnp/mgdc-spo-governance/oversharing/forecast/README.md

 ![Open Pipeline](/docs/res/OpenOFPipeline.png)

-5. Before publishing, navigate to the Forecast Notebook, under the develop tab and ensure that a spark pool has been selected in the `Attach to` dropdown
+5. Before publishing, navigate to the `Develop Tab` and open the Forecast Notebook.
+Ensure that a spark pool has been selected in the `Attach to` dropdown

 ![Open Pipeline](/docs/res/AttachToOf.png)